nextflow-io/nextflow/docs/azure.md

 }
 ```

-As an alternative to the account key it can also used `Shared Access Token` using the setting `sasToken` in place
-of the `accountKey` attribute.
+Alternatively, the **Shared Access Token** can be specified with the `sasToken` option instead of `accountKey`.

 :::{tip}
-When creating the `Shared Access Token` make sure to allow the resource types `Container` and `Object` and allow
+When creating the Shared Access Token, make sure to allow the resource types `Container` and `Object` and allow
 the permissions: `Read`, `Write`, `Delete`, `List`, `Add`, `Create`.
 :::